 The biopsy may be done in a surgery clinic or the hospital.

 Before surgery, a mammogram or ultrasound may be done to show the doctor where the abnormal breast tissue is.
 A small wire may be put in the area to be biopsied.
 During surgery, the wire will guide the doctor to the correct area.

 Anesthesia will be used to keep you comfortable during your biopsy.
 You may have a local anesthesia, sedation, general anesthesia, or a combination of these.
 Depending on what kind of anesthesia you have, you may be asleep for your biopsy.

-Stitches are used to close the skin, and a bandage is put on.
+Stitches or strips of tape are used to close the skin, and a bandage is put on.

 How long the test takes

-- A fine needle breast biopsy takes about 5 to 15 minutes.
+- A fine needle breast biopsy takes from 5 to 30 minutes.

 - A core needle biopsy may take 15 minutes to 60 minutes, depending on how the procedure is done.

 - An open biopsy takes about 60 minutes.